This article was updated on July 17, 2018.

 Because the data used in your HCM systems is among the most valuable, strategic and sensitive data in the entire organization, physical and cybersecurity concerns are probably something that keeps you up at night.
-According to a report from Intel, your biggest security threat may actually be inside your organization, not outside it: 43 percent of data loss was caused by internal actors, either through malice or negligence.
+According to a report from McAfee, your biggest security threat may actually be inside your organization, not outside it: 43 percent of data loss was caused by internal actors, either through malice or negligence.

 Breaches can come from every direction, and hackers usually target your areas with the highest vulnerability, which may stem from either the physical security or the cybersecurity domain.
 The convergence of physical and cybersecurity to better protect HCM data is increasingly feasible on the technical level, but challenges for such a convergence may still require significant organizational change.

 Physical security — surveillance cameras or sensors to monitor who is doing what and where, for example — has long been separated from cybersecurity.
 Those two domains, however, can work together toward the same goal: keeping intruders out.
 An outside hacker who gains physical access to a company computer, for example, is in a much better position to breach encryption software and firewalls and infiltrate your HCM systems to extract data.

 A lack of convergence between physical and cybersecurity makes it difficult to identify physical intruders, detect cyber infiltration efforts and monitor or detect a person who may be accessing your computers without authorization.
 It could be months before you even know that you've been infiltrated, a major data security concern.